Xylopyrographer/STAC/manual/STAC Users Guide.md

 Once you've entered factory reset state, there is no turning back.
 Not a super big deal, just do the configuration thing once more and you're good to go.

-## Back to the Beginning
+## <a name="BTHB"></a> Back to the Beginning

 One more thing...

 The sections above show how the Reset button is used with the Display button to reconfigure or factory reset the STAC.

 The other trick is, when used by itself, the Reset button will return the STAC to its startup sequence.
 Why would you want to do this?
 Most common reason is let's say you just confirmed the tally channel, operating or startup modes but then realized you actually meant to change one or the others.
-Yoi!
+Or maybe the USB power cable is in the way of something on the rig and you'd like to rotate the STAC to fix that up.

 In this case, click the reset button.
-The STAC display will go blank, then the power light will come on, followed by display of the active tally channel.
+The STAC display will go blank, the power light will come on, the STAC will determine which way is up, followed by the display of the active tally channel.
 Now you can press and hold to change that or click through to the operating and startup modes and put those where you want them.
 The brightness level can be changed while the STAC is in its operating state so no need to restart the STAC in that case, but you could click the reset button to get there too.

 Much easier than removing and reconnecting power.

-## <a name="SpecConfig"></a>Special Configurations
+## <a name="SpecConfig"></a> Special Configurations

 In most situations the STAC is used to communicate directly with a physical Roland switch or device.
 When this is the case the IP address and port number entered on the web browser configuration form are the those of that Roland device.
 Just as described in [First Time Configuration](#FirstTimeConfiguration).

-However, if you are using a STAC as in an environment where the STAC is instead communicating with some other device or service that emulates a Roland Smart Tally switch, it may be required to change the STAC Smart Tally IP address and port number so that the STAC and that system are on the same wavelength.
+However, if you are using a STAC in an environment where the STAC is instead communicating with some other device or service that emulates a Roland Smart Tally switch, it may be required to change the STAC Smart Tally IP address and port number so that the STAC and that system are on the same wavelength.
 An example would be using the STAC with [Tally Arbiter](http://www.tallyarbiter.com) where tally devices from a variety of providers can be aggregated into a unified tally information system.

 Refer to the documentation from the provider of the Roland emulator or service on how to configure the STAC if this applies to you.